Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 The 2026 US lineup: three trims, pricing and how to choose

-- Dual Motor AWD (base) — starts around $69,990.
+- Dual Motor AWD (base) — starts at $69,990.
 About 600 hp, 0–60 in 4.1 seconds, an EPA range of roughly 325 miles, and a max tow rating of 7,500 lb.
 It drops the rear screen and premium audio, but its power and range are nearly identical to the mid trim — the value pick.

-- Premium AWD — around $79,990.
+- Premium AWD — $79,990.
 Power and range close to the base, but it adds a 15-speaker audio system, a 9.4-inch rear touchscreen, air suspension, and other comfort features, with towing bumped up to 11,000 lb.

-- Cyberbeast (performance) — from around $99,990.
-Tri-motor, 800+ hp, 0–60 in 2.6 seconds — one of the quickest production pickups on the planet, and the “money is no object” pick.
+- Cyberbeast (performance) — $99,990 after a $15,000 price cut in the February restructure.
+Tri-motor, 845 hp, 0–60 in 2.6 seconds — one of the quickest production pickups on the planet, and the “money is no object” pick.

 All three share the same roughly 123 kWh structural battery pack, so range differences are small.
 The real gaps are in power, comfort features, and tow limits.
 My advice is blunt: tight budget, take the Dual Motor base — it drives no differently in any meaningful way from the version that costs $20,000 more.
 Want the rear screen and air suspension for both comfort and bragging rights, go Premium.
 Chasing pure acceleration and treating it as a big toy, then consider the Cyberbeast.